Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon Macie.
 - [x] AWS Step Functions.

-### A security engineer has been tasked with implementing a solution that allows the company’s development team to have interactive command line access to Amazon EC2 Linux instances using the AWS Management Console.
+### A security engineer has been tasked with implementing a solution that allows the company's development team to have interactive command line access to Amazon EC2 Linux instances using the AWS Management Console.
 Which steps should the security engineer take to satisfy this requirement while maintaining least privilege?

 - [x] Enable AWS Systems Manager in the AWS Management Console and configure for access to EC2 instances using the default AmazonEC2RoleforSSM role.
 Install the Systems Manager Agent on all EC2 Linux instances that need interactive access.
-Configure IAM user policies to allow development team access to the Systems Manager Session Manager and attach to the team’s IAM users.
+Configure IAM user policies to allow development team access to the Systems Manager Session Manager and attach to the team's IAM users.
 - [ ] Enable console SSH access in the EC2 console.
-Configure IAM user policies to allow development team access to the AWS Systems Manager Session Manager and attach to the development team’s IAM users.
+Configure IAM user policies to allow development team access to the AWS Systems Manager Session Manager and attach to the development team's IAM users.
 - [ ] Enable AWS Systems Manager in the AWS Management Console and configure to access EC2 instances using the default AmazonEC2RoleforSSM role.
 Install the Systems Manager Agent on all EC2 Linux instances that need interactive access.
 Configure a security group that allows SSH port 22 from all published IP addresses.
-Configure IAM user policies to allow development team access to the AWS Systems Manager Session Manager and attach to the team’s IAM users.
+Configure IAM user policies to allow development team access to the AWS Systems Manager Session Manager and attach to the team's IAM users.
 - [ ] Enable AWS Systems Manager in the AWS Management Console and configure to access EC2 instances using the default AmazonEC2RoleforSSM role Install the Systems Manager Agent on all EC2 Linux instances that need interactive access.
 Configure IAM policies to allow development team access to the EC2 console and attach to the teams IAM users.

 ### A large government organization is moving to the cloud and has specific encryption requirements.
-The first workload to move requires that a customer’s data be immediately destroyed when the customer makes that request.
+The first workload to move requires that a customer's data be immediately destroyed when the customer makes that request.
 Management has asked the security team to provide a solution that will securely store the data, allow only authorized applications to perform encryption and decryption and allow for immediate destruction of the data Which solution will meet these requirements?

 - [x] Use AWS Secrets Manager and an AWS SDK to create a unique secret for the customer-specific data.
 - [ ] Use AWS Key Management Service (AWS KMS) and the AWS Encryption SDK to